6 shows to stream if you're getting cabin fever from self-isolation

 From the mayor, Roland Schitt and his school teacher wife, Jocelyn; the motel manager, Stevie, whose deadpan humour makes her one of the best things about the show, to the other eccentric characters that the Roses now have in their lives.

-WHO: Daniel Levy, Eugene Levy, Catherine O’Hara and Annie Murphy
+: Daniel Levy, Eugene Levy, Catherine O’Hara and Annie Murphy

 DEAR WHITE PEOPLE

-WHAT: It’s the TV adaptation of the 2014 comedy-drama.
+: It’s the TV adaptation of the 2014 comedy-drama.
 Set in a fictional Ivy League university called Winchester, "Dear White People" is a comedy-drama about the racial relations of these students in an affluent school.
 The title of the show comes from the title of lead character, Samantha White’s radio show - "Dear White People".

 She uses the show to school her white fellow students on how to treat black people better, cultural appropriation, privilege and racism.
 She also has to deal with her being mixed-race and how much that makes her more privileged than other students.